ferrous-systems/qt-training-2023/book/src/setup.md

 Using Qt version 6.5.1 in /usr/lib64
 ```

+<div style="break-after:page"></div>

 ### Linux
-Many distributions have Qt already packaged, if your package manager doesn't offer development versions of Qt, you can always fall back to using the [Qt online installer][qt-installer].
+Many distributions have Qt already packaged, if your package manager doesn't offer development versions of Qt, you can always fall back to using the Qt online installer[^qt-installer].

 No matter which installation method you choose, make sure to install the QML (aka.
 QtQuick/Declarative) and Network modules, as well as any packages needed for QtQuickControls2.